 YOUR RIGHTS

 The lawsuit seeks to represent anyone in the U.S. who suffered kidney or bone injuries from ingesting TDF-based prescriptions from Gilead.
-Patients had no idea that Gilead’s drugs were harmful to them due to Gilead’s wrongful conduct and false statements.
+Patients had no idea that Gilead’s drugs can be harmful to them due to Gilead’s wrongful conduct and false statements.
 The firm seeks actual damages and punitive damages against Gilead for its wrongdoing.

 The lawsuit accuses Gilead of breaking state product liability and consumer laws, as well as negligence and other counts.